dgyordanov/transaction_api/README.md

 | HashMap | O(1)            | O(1)       | O(1)              |
 | Tree    | O(n)            |  O(n)      | O(n)              |

 Regarding the request which lists all the transactions IDs which are from a particular type, a new HashMap is used as an index.
 It has the type as a key and list of IDs as a value.
 Without this HashMap, we need to go through the all transactions in order to find the result - O(n).
-With the HashMap, we read the list fo ids by key O(1).
+With the HashMap, we read the list of ids by key O(1).
 The price is that we need to edit the HashMap on create/edit which brings complexity and some additional lag.

+## Notes
+* No security is implemented
+* Transaction amount could be also negative but not 0
+* HTTP PUT method is used for create and update and POST handler is not implemented